 A: Normal trading account Company allows the client to purchase the shares and securities and hold it for a period of T+2+5 day.
 The account will be blocked on the 7th day and shares shall be liquidated by the Company.
 But under the MTF account, the client can purchase the shares and hold it for a period beyond 7 days by meeting the required margin.

 Q: Can I have two MTF account with different brokers?

-A: No, the client can avail of this funding facility only from a single broker and the client has to give a declaration at the time of MTF account opening.
+A: Yes, the client can avail of this funding facility from multiple broker .

 Q: Can I get the benefit of the corporate actions like dividend, bonus, etc. for the shares held in the MTF account?